 There is something about the New Year that makes us want to improve.
 It is a time when many of us rededicate ourselves to goals that have slipped in priority or have just been on the back burner.
 A person’s attention to their finance can have an enormous positive effect over the course of their life.
 This is the time of the year to review your financial goals.
 These goals or resolutions can help you achieve spectacular results with just a little attention.
-Here are my suggestions for boosting your credit in 2015.
+Here are my suggestions for boosting your credit.

 1) Set A Specific Credit Goal And Write It Down In Plain Sight: